ICB-DCM/cOmicsArt/docs/interface-details/heatmap.md

 ### Conditional Options for "Top K"

-Often, you don want to visualisze the entire set of entities you have but only the top entities, for example the top 100 entities with highest LogFoldChange
+Often, you don't want to visualize the entire set of entities you have but only the top entities, for example, the top 100 entities with the highest LogFoldChange
 Hence you need to specifcy the ordering critera and the 'k' (number of entities) you want to visualize.

 - **Order based on**: Select the criterion for ordering the top entities.